ZK-Garage/plonk/plonk-book/src/chapter_3.md

-# ARK-PLONK library
+# PLONK library

-ARK-PLONK is a generic Rust PLONK implementation using arkworks as a backend.
-ARK-PLONK is one of many projects implementing PLONK like: TurboPlonk, UltraPlonk.
-DuskPlonk, Plonky, ShPlonk, PLOOKUP, PLONKUP, halo2...etc.
+PLONK is a generic Rust PLONK implementation using arkworks as a backend.
+This PLONK library is one of many projects implementing PLONK like:
+TurboPlonk, UltraPlonk, Plonky, ShPlonk, PLOOKUP, PLONKUP, halo2 etc.

-ARK-PLONK is however the only generic implementation which allows any curve implementation or commitment scheme to be used and isn’t restricted to only one implementation like other existing libraries (for example duskPlonk is based on bls12-281).
+PLONK is however the only generic implementation which allows any curve implementation or commitment scheme to be used and isn’t restricted to only one implementation like other existing libraries.